Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 - `Order`: Order in toolbar.
 Left side goes from right to left.
 Right side goes from left to right.
 - `ToolbarElementsIds`: The ids of the visual elements you want to add to this group.
 The order determines the order in which the inner elements will be displayed.

-# Hide Unity's native toolbar visual elements.
-Save even more space.
+# Hide Unity's Native Toolbar Visual Elements.
+Save Even More Space

 Open the Main Toolbar Control Panel Window.
 Go to `Paps -> Unity Toolbar Extender UI Toolkit -> Windows -> Main Toolbar Control Panel`.